duodecimo/Amanaje/README.md

 # Amanaje
-## A program in python to produce web classes.
+## A program in python to produce online lessons.
 Still in early stage.